dkauf42/bayota/README.md

 # ⚙ How do I get set up?

+###### Ensure the IPOPT solver is installed

+The Ipopt solver must be compiled/installed separately in order to solve Efficiency BMP optimization problems.
+- Instructions can be found at https://www.coin-or.org/Ipopt/documentation/node14.html
+- After installation, the Ipopt executable location must be added to the environment $PATH variable

 #### 👥 Clone the repository

 -- Check out a clone of this repository to a location of your choice, e.g.